MicrosoftDocs/azure-docs/articles/site-recovery/site-recovery-how-to-failback-azure-to-vmware.md

 1. In the replicated items page, select the virtual machine, and right-click it to select **Unplanned Failover**.
 2. In **Confirm Failover**, verify the failover direction (from Azure), and then select the recovery point (latest, or the latest app consistent) that you want to use for the failover.
 The app consistent point is behind the latest point in time and causes some data loss.
-3. During failover Site Recovery shuts down the virtual machines on Azure.
+3. During failover, Site Recovery shuts down the virtual machines on Azure.
 After you check that failback has completed as expected, you can check that the virtual machines on Azure have been shut down.

 ### To what recovery point can I fail back the virtual machines?